Perfect Pie Crust Step By Step

 This is my go-to pie crust.
 After years of “cutting in” shortening and/or butter (”consistency of cornmeal”, WHAT?), sprinkling in ice water, even vinegar and eggs, I tried this recipe and never went back.
 Why?

-• It uses canola oil–healthier when you eat the amount of pie I sling around here.
+- It uses vegetable oil–healthier when you eat the amount of pie I sling around here.

 I’m sure I could think of more if I put my mind to it.
 As you can tell, I love this pie crust.
 It is equally good for savory pies (chicken pot pie, spinach quiche) and dessert pies.